ionic-team/ionic-docs/src/content/publishing/play-store.md

 `zipalign -v 4 HelloWorld-release-unsigned.apk HelloWorld.apk`

-Now we have a final release binary called HelloWorld.apk and this can be released on the Google Play Store for all the world to enjoy!
+This generates a final release binary called HelloWorld.apk and this can be released on the Google Play Store for all the world to enjoy!

 ## Submitting an app to the Google Play Store